Orange left arrow graphic.Orange right arrow graphic.

 February

-Early morning climb of UNESCO World Heritage Site, Sigiriya, an ancient fortress that features stunning frescoes, landscaped gardens, and breathtaking views from the summit.
+Early morning climb of Sigiriya, a UNESCO World Heritage Site.
+The ancient fortress features stunning frescoes, landscaped gardens, and breathtaking views from the summit.
 Return to your hotel for breakfast.
-Drive to Giritale Wildlife Centre, coordinates the operation of all wildlife health programmes in Sri Lanka.
+Drive to Giritale Wildlife Centre, which coordinates the operation of all wildlife health programmes in Sri Lanka.
 Meet with the centre’s vets and take a tour.
 Return to hotel and at leisure.

 5